 We have been reviewing the more than 100 applications received for the position of dean of students, and we are beginning to conduct interviews with candidates on our short list.
 Candidates who continue to be of interest will be brought for campus visits during the spring term.
 We will keep you apprised of developments on this front.

 Curriculum and Registration

-You may also review your course schedule for the spring term.
-Log in using your Bennington webmail username and password and then select “Student Schedule.”
+You may also review your course schedule for the spring term online in the student portal, Populi.
+Log in using your Bennington webmail username and password.
+Proceed to the student tab, click on the action wheel in the upper right corner, and select "student schedule."
 Make sure the courses listed are those you intend to take.
-Also, prior to the first day of classes on February 20, please check your classroom assignments again in case they have changed.
+Room assignments will be added to course schedules in the next couple of weeks, so please check your schedule again prior to the first day of classes (February 24).

 Course Materials and Bookstore

-- Students returning from study abroad: A study abroad re-entry meeting will be held on March 7, noon–1:30 pm, Barn 238.
+- Students returning from study abroad: A study abroad re-entry meeting will be held on March 5, noon–1:30 pm, Barn 124.
 We hope you can all attend!
 As you know, official transcripts are due on February 10.
-If you are uncertain about the status of your transcript and transfer credit, please contact Krista Raven.
-Transcripts should be sent to the attention of Krista Raven.
+If you are uncertain about the status of your transcript and transfer credit, please contact the Registrar.
+Transcripts should be sent to the attention of the Registrar.

-Once the term begins, look for more updates and information in the Dean’s Office Academic Minute, a newsletter that launched in the final weeks of the fall term.
+Once the term begins, look for more updates and information in the Dean’s Office Academic Minute.